-What actions have been taken to identify, protect and enhance biodiversity across your organisation?

-The State Hospital have not taken any specific actions with regards identifying, protecting and enhancing biodiversity across the organisation.

-• What actions have been taken to contribute to the NHSScotland Estate Mapping programme, or to develop an internal mapping programme?
+- What actions have been taken to identify, protect and enhance biodiversity across your organisation? - In the last year The State Hospital have not taken any specific actions with regards identifying, protecting and enhancing biodiversity across the organisation. - What actions have been taken to contribute to the NHSScotland Estate Mapping programme, or to develop an internal mapping programme?